bogdanrbucur/task-tracker/README.md

-1.1.3 - Fixed average task review time calculation 1.2.0 - Task reviewing days changed from Int to Float 1.2.1 - Fixed task reviewing days calculation and display
+1.1.3 - Fixed average task review time calculation 1.2.0 - Task reviewing days changed from Int to Float 1.2.1 - Fixed task reviewing days calculation and display 1.2.2 - Increased the closing comment character limit from 200 to 1000